waindinifitri/docusaurus/docs/prisma-enterprise/business-model/business-req-documentation/sales-contract.md

 1. is it make sense to do this flow at the operation and how to efficience the flow for the stakeholder (both EBS and non EBS)
 2. ...

-# Sales and Contract Process Flow
+# Creating the markdown content for the sales contract process flow

-## 1. Potential Client Initiates Contact
+markdown_content = """

-- The process begins when a potential client expresses interest, often coming from a marketplace or inquiry.
+## Sales Contract Process Flow

-## 2. Create Basic/Temporary Account
+This document describes the step-by-step process of our sales contract workflow.
+This process ensures that potential clients are managed efficiently from initial contact through to the completion of their contracts and service activation.

-- An account is created for the client, which could be a basic or temporary one to get things started.
+### 1. Potential Client Identification

-## 3. Send Email Notification
+- **Potential Client from Marketplace**: The process begins when a potential client is identified from the marketplace.

-- An email is sent to the relevant teams (Admin, Sales, and the potential client) informing them of the new account setup.
+### 2. Account Creation

-## 4. Create Task for Sales Verification
+- **Create Basic/Temporary Account**: A basic or temporary account is created for the potential client.

-- A task is created for the Sales team to verify the client's account.
+### 3. Initial Communication

-## 5. Sales Team Verifies Account
+- **Send Email**: An email is sent to inform the System Admin, Sales team, and the potential client about the new account.

-- If the client is verified, the process continues.
+### 4. Verification by Sales Team

-- If not, the Sales team manually verifies the step and engages with the client.
+- **Create Task for Sales for Verifying**: A task is created for the Sales team to verify the new account.

-## 6. Activate Client Account
+- **IDR Required?**: The system checks if additional identity verification (IDR) is required.

-- Once verified, the client's account is activated.
+  - **Yes**: The account verification is done manually by the Sales team.

-## 7. Engage by Sales Team
+  - **No**: The process skips to activating the client account.

-- The Sales team engages with the client to understand their needs.
+### 5. Activation and Engagement

-## 8. Fetch/Display Basic Package Services
+- **Is Verified?**: The system checks if the account is verified.

-- Basic package services are fetched and displayed to the client.
+  - **Yes**: The client account is activated.

-## 9. Client Decision on Purchase
+  - **No**: The Sales team engages with the potential client to gather necessary information for verification.

-- If the client decides to purchase or order, the process continues.
+### 6. Package Selection

-- If not, there is an engagement with the Sales team for follow-up.
+- **Fetch/Display Basic Package Services**: The available basic package services are fetched and displayed to the client.

-## 10. Get Package Contract
+- **Is Purchase Indicator?**: The system checks if the client has selected a package.

-- The client obtains the package contract.
+  - **Yes**: An email is sent to the Sales team indicating the package selection.

-## 11. Client Completes Agreement
+  - **No**: The Sales team engages with the client to assist with package selection.

-- The client completes the agreement and downloads the signed document.
+### 7. Contract Creation

-## 12. Review and Sign Agreement
+- **Create Package Contract**: A package contract is created based on the client's selection.

-- The agreement is reviewed and signed by the necessary parties.
+- **Send Email to Sales and Client**: An email is sent to the Sales team and the client with the contract details.

-## 13. Upload Supporting Documents
+- **Get Package Contract**: The client receives the package contract.

-- The client uploads the necessary supporting documents.
+- **Client Complete Agreement**: The client completes the agreement process.

-## 14. Setting Up Tailor-made Service for Client Preferences
+### 8. Agreement and Document Handling

-- Tailor-made services are set up according to the client's preferences.
+- **Client Review and Download the Agreement**: The client reviews and downloads the agreement.

-## 15. Generate Signature and Attach PDF
+- **Review and Sign the Agreement**: The client reviews and signs the agreement.

-- A signature is generated and attached in PDF format, which is then sent to the client.
+- **Upload Supporting Documents**: The client uploads any necessary supporting documents.

-## 16. Client Follow-up
+- **Setting Up Internal Name for Client Preferences**: The system sets up an internal name based on the client's preferences.

-- The client is followed up to ensure all details are correct and to address any concerns.
+- **Send Email to Client**: An email is sent to the client confirming the setup.

-## 17. Analyze Case Relevancy
+- **Generate Signature Manifest Attribute Form**: A form is generated for the client's signature manifest attributes.

-- The case is analyzed to determine its relevance.
+### 9. Case Management

-## 18. Choose Investigation Officer (IOC)
+- **Is Activated?**: The system checks if the contract is activated.

-- An Investigation Officer is chosen.
+  - **Yes**: The process continues to case management.

-## 19. Assign IOC
+  - **No**: The client is followed up by the Sales team.

-- The chosen Investigation Officer is assigned to the case.
+- **Create Case Brief for Operations Team**: A case brief is created for the Operations team.

-## 20. Create Case Brief for Operations Team
+- **Assign Case to Operations Team**: The case is assigned to the Operations team.

-- A brief for the operations team is created and sent.
+- **Analyze Case**: The Operations team analyzes the case details.

-## 21. Assign Case to Operations Team
+- **Assign TOC to Analyst**: The Terms of Contract (TOC) is assigned to an analyst.

-- The case is assigned to the operations team.
+- **Is EDD Required?**: The system checks if Extended Due Diligence (EDD) is required.

-## 22. Operations Team Kick-off Meeting
+  - **Yes**: An EDD screening request is created.

-- The operations team holds a kick-off meeting to discuss the case.
+  - **No**: The process skips to operational follow-up.

-## 23. Follow Up Operations Team
+### 10. Operational Follow-Up

-- The progress of the operations team is followed up.
+- **Follow Up with Operations Team**: The Operations team follows up on the case.

-## 24. Create Screening Request
+- **Kick Off Meeting with Operations Team**: A kickoff meeting is held with the Operations team.

-- A screening request is created.
+- **Report to Client**: The Operations team reports back to the client.

-## 25. Submit Screening Request
+### 11. Screening Request (if EDD is required)

-- The screening request is submitted.
+- **Activate Client Account**: The client account is activated.

-## 26. Dispatching Atomic Check
+- **Create Screening Request**: A screening request is created.

-- An atomic check is dispatched.
+- **Submit Screening Request**: The screening request is submitted.

-## 27. Atomic Check Report
+- **Dispatching Atomic Check**: An atomic check is dispatched.

-- The atomic check report is generated.
+- **Atomic Check Report**: The results of the atomic check are compiled into a report.

-## 28. Task Work Item
+- **Task Work Item**: The task is completed, and the work item is closed.

-- The final task or work item is executed based on the atomic check report.
+  """